orthecreedence/cl-hash-util/README.md

 A collection macro that builds and outputs a hash table.
 To add to the hash table, call the collect function with a key and a value from within the scope of the collecting-hash-table macro.
-The value will be inserted or combined with existing values according to the specified mode.
+The value will be inserted or combined with existing values according to the specified accumulation mode.

 This code collects words into bins based on their length: